Lagrangian filtering for wave-mean flow decomposition: Lagrangian mean formulation

 \subsection{Defining a valid weight function}

 We require that the weight function $G(t^*-s)$ satisfies the normalisation condition

 From \eqref{phibardef}, this is equivalent to requiring that the mean position of a stationary particle (i.e. when flow velocity $\vu = 0$ so that the flow map $\vp$ is independent of time) is its own position.
-Without this natural assumption, the methods presented here break down.
+Without this natural assumption, our methods for finding $\barL{f}$ in a periodic domain break down (see discussion of suitable domains and boundary conditions in \S \ref{sec:BCs}).

 Writing $G$ in terms of its Fourier transform $\hat{G}$ (defined in \eqref{FTF}) shows that \eqref{normalisation} is equivalent to $\hat{G}(0) = 1$.
 The filter must therefore include the zero frequency.
 The filters described in equations \eqref{lowpass} and \eqref{tophat} satisfy this criterion, but a high pass filter, for example, could not be used to define a mean flow.
 However, we could define a weight function that removes some frequencies $\omega$ in a specified interval $0 < |\omega_1| < |\omega| < |\omega_2|$ by setting: